Make an Appointment

 Please use the links below to contact Gallery research staff in advance of your appointment.

 The library’s collection of more than 400,000 volumes of art history, theory, architecture, and criticism focuses on Western art since the Middle Ages.
-The rare books collection is an invaluable resources for scholars and researchers.
+The rare books collection is an invaluable resource for scholars and researchers.

 The library's department of image collections is a study and research center for images of Western art and architecture and is one of the largest of its kind, numbering almost 14 million photographs, slides, negatives, microforms, and digital images.